AssetMantle/documentation/markdowns/AssetMantle_Whitepaper.md

 [TOC]

 ## 1. Overview
-AssetMantle is an Interoperability Middleware for building a decentralized infrastructure for but not limited to the creator economy.
-The AssetMantle platform is a set of standardized tools and specifications that can be used to model Exchanges and Marketplaces by tokenizing, trading, and financing against ‘real world’ financial assets (such as Invoices, Receivables purchase agreements, Bills of Lading/Commodities, Letters of Credit, Solar Credits, etc.).
-Since all the Exchanges are built using the same set of AssetMantle modules and specs, there is native interoperability between all the exchanges while maintaining sovereignty.
-The Decentralized and Open Finance features of AssetMantle applications are leveraged for more efficient capital allocation in a trust minimized, borderless and 24/7 manner.
+AssetMantle is an interoperability middleware for building a decentralized infrastructure for, but not limited to, the creator economy.
+The AssetMantle platform is a set of standardized tools and specifications that can be used to model exchanges and marketplaces by tokenizing, trading, and financing against ‘real-world’ financial assets (such as invoices, receivables purchase agreements, bills of lading/commodities, letters of credit, solar credits, etc.).
+Since all the exchanges are built using the same set of AssetMantle modules and specs, there is native interoperability between all the exchanges while maintaining sovereignty.
+The decentralized and open finance features of AssetMantle applications are leveraged for more efficient capital allocation in a trust-minimized, borderless and 24/7 manner.

-This new paradigm of novel use-cases can be facilitated within the AssetMantle Ecosystem using its continuously evolving toolset, which currently includes modules like Reputation, Contract, Escrow, Access Control, Hierarchy, NFT, and RFT.
+This new paradigm of novel use-cases can be facilitated within the AssetMantle Ecosystem using its continuously evolving toolset, which currently includes modules like reputation, contract, escrow, access control, hierarchy, NFT, and RFT.

 Features of the AssetMantle ecosystem:

-* Native interoperability between all applications participating sovereignly in the ecosystem.
+* Native interoperability between all applications participating sovereignly in the ecosystem

-* The applications are also interoperable across different protocols/platforms.
+* The applications are also interoperable across different protocols/platforms

-* Singular representation of data, i.e. each object is allowed to exist only once in the whole ecosystem.
+* Singular representation of data, i.e. each object is allowed to exist only once in the whole ecosystem

-* Flexibility in the level of transaction validation privacy level, covering the whole spectrum from open public validation to permissioned private validation.
+* Flexibility in the level of transaction validation privacy level, covering the whole spectrum from open public validation to permissioned private validation

-* Privacy-preserving transaction validation allows interoperability between publicly and privately validated dApps.
+* Privacy-preserving transaction validation allows interoperability between publicly and privately validated dApps

 * Interchain NFT Transfers

-* Multi-Wallet Support / Wallet Agnosticism
+* Multi-Wallet Support/Wallet Agnosticism

 * Customize NFT Metadata

 * Reduced Load on Interchain Protocol

 * Privacy Protection